 Make sure the fun and rewards keep flowing throughout your pedicure session.
 Give a treat or two in between clipping and sweet-talking your pooch as you pamper him during a pedicure.
 When the nails are all round and dusted – you can give him another treat and go play razzle!

-7. Taking Care Of And Brushing Your Spaniel’s Teeth
+Care of Your Spaniel’s Teeth

 As hunting dogs, nature used to take care of their teeth, but now it’s up to their parents to take the oral hygiene of Spaniels in their own hands.